 Members who install a renewable energy system on Shelby Electric’s lines MUST own the system themselves per cooperative bylaws.
 Third party ownership of the system is not permitted (e.g. Purchase Power Agreements (PPA) and lease agreements tied to kWh production).

-Interconnection Agreements MUST be signed between the member and the Cooperative, and continued proof of insurance is required throughout the lifetime of the system itself.
+Interconnection Agreements MUST be signed between the member and the Cooperative, and continued proof of insurance, at a minimum of $1 million regardless of size of installation, is required throughout the lifetime of the system itself.

 No extra monthly billing fees are charged to a member who has a distributed generation system.
 The member’s rate is determined by the service size itself.
 [Note, if a member is participating in an incentive rate, such as a sub-metered rate or the interrupt rate, AND chooses to add distributed generation, the member must be moved back to the standard rate based on their service size.]